Table of Contents

 Using a Workspace

-Selecting a workspace in the left-hand navigation pane will open that workspace.
+Selecting a workspace in the left-hand navigation pane, or finding it in the Go to a Matter... button will open that workspace.
 The workspace is a view shared by all who access it.
 If the workspace has not been accessed previously by anyone, it will contain a basic default setup as defined initially by the Cabinet Administrator.
 A user who has VESA rights to the workspace can also adjust the workspace by adding more folders or Saved Searches or editing any existing folders or Saved Searches as well as adjusting the workspace description, logo, and name.
-That user can also re-arrange items on the workspace by dragging and dropping items or sections.
+That user can also re-arrange items on the workspace by going to Workspace Options > Customize Workspace.

 A sample workspace is listed below.
 A user must have E and S rights to add folders and Saved Searches to the workspaces.